StenliH/Various-Algorithms/VariousAlgorithms/ReadMe.md

 ﻿# Acknowledgement

-Just for practising purpose I'm trying to implement various algorithms.
+Just for practising purpose I try to implement various algorithms.

 So far I was playing with:

 * Sorting algorithms:
   * Bubble Sort
   * Selection Sort